trefx/5s-crate/0.4-DRAFT/index.md

 #### Publishing phase

-Before a disclosure-approved Trusted Workflow Run Crate is published to the requesting user (or archived in a repository), some housekeeping tasks are to be completed.
+Before a disclosure-approved Five Safes RO-Crate is published to the requesting user (or archived in a repository), some housekeeping tasks are to be completed.

 The root data entity’s `datePublished` SHOULD be updated to the time the manifest is last written.
 The `publisher` SHOULD be updated to reflect the executing TRE.
 The `mentions` MUST be expanded to include all the `AssessAction`s recorded by the TRE. `hasPart` MUST include (possibly through intermediate folders as `Dataset`) any `result` data entities now referred to from the workflow execution’s `CreateAction`.